Frequently Asked Questions

 8. Individuals who opt out of the Settlement Class and this Settlement by sending a valid and timely Opt-Out Letter to the Claims Administrator.

-Class Members who do not qualify for a settlement payment will have the right to opt out of the settlement to pursue their own claim.
-See FAQ 26.
+Class Members who do not qualify for a Settlement Payment had the right to opt out of the settlement to pursue their own claim.

 Back To Top